 Ageing is a normal phenomenon that most of us will experience.

 However, everyone adapts to ageing differently.

-Many people cope quite well, surrounding themselves with family, friends, engaging activity as they age that results in fulfilment and peace of mind.
+Many people cope quite well, surrounding themselves with family and friends and engaging activity as they age that result in fulfilment and peace of mind.